Skip to main content

 Is there a lot of walking or trekking involved?

-Yes, the tour includes moderate walking and trekking, particularly to sites like Taktsang Monastery.
+Yes, this Thimphu Festival tour includes moderate walking and trekking, particularly to sites like Taktsang Monastery.
 The hikes range from 2 to 4 hours, so it’s important to be prepared for a reasonable amount of physical activity, especially at higher altitudes.
 There are also opportunities to take shorter walks if needed.

-Yes, the tour can be customized to some extent based on your interests and needs.
+Yes, this Thimphu Festival tour can be customized to some extent based on your interests and needs.
 If you have specific preferences, such as visiting additional sites, adjusting the pace of the hikes, or skipping certain activities, you can discuss these with the tour operator before booking.

 Personalized Travel Advice